ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-11 Deployments & Managing Infrastructure at Scale/110-BeanstalkHandsOn.md

         - Custom configuration
 - Click next
 - Now you have to **configure the service access**
-    - **IAM roles**, assumed by Elastic Beanstalk as a service role, and **EC2 instance profiles** allow Elastic Beanstalk to create and manage your environment.
+    - **IAM roles**, assumed by Elastic Beanstalk itself as a service role, and **EC2 instance profiles** allow Elastic Beanstalk to create and manage your environment.
 Both the IAM role and instance profile must be attached to **IAM managed policies** that contain the required permissions
         - So first need to create a **service role** which is an IAM role for Elastic Beanstalk to assume as a service role.
 The IAM role must have the required IAM managed policies.
             - So create role , it is for AWS service . and for Beanstalk Environment .
             - click next